Can I Get a Business Credit Card?

 Pros of Business Cards

-Here are some of the reasons you will want to consider getting a business card if you are planning to be in the points and miles game for the long haul:
+Here are some of the reasons you will want to consider getting a business card if you are planning to travel nearly free on points and miles for the long haul:

 • Business cards do not count against your 5/24 status.

-• Your stockpile of points/miles will really grow when you can also get business cards.
+• Your stockpile of points and miles will really grow when you can also get business cards.

 Cons of Business Cards

-• Sometimes they are harder to get approvals for, and you may need to send in additional information, but it is usually as simple as an address or social security verification.
-Recently, with the offer change on the Chase Ink Preferred, we have seen an unprecedented amount of approvals.
+• Sometimes they are harder to get approved for, and you may need to send in additional information, but it is usually as simple as an address or social security verification.

 Can I Get a Business Card?

 Yes, you can!
-You don’t need that huge business to get a business credit card.
-Here are some ideas for businesses that you might not have thought of that you could count as a business, and NOW is the time to start a new business.
+You don’t need a huge business with lots of employees to get a business credit card.
+Here are some ideas for businesses that you might not have thought of that you could count as a business.
+NOW is the time to start a new business if you don’t already have one.

-• Selling items on Facebook Marketplace or eBay
+• Selling items on Facebook Marketplace, Poshmark, eBay, etc.

 • Babysitting